How to stay healthy and fit during the Chinese New Year festive season with some physical activity and exercise.

 Related: How to Survive Chinese New Year Feasts

-Make it your goal to clock 10,000 steps a day.
-It is easier than you think to add up those strides, especially at a time when outings to the market become more frequent, and many venues host festive fairs.
-So much to see, so much to do… best of all, aiming for 10,000 steps gives you an incentive to trawl the malls more, for that perfect Chinese New Year outfit!
+Make it your goal to move often throughout the day and break up prolonged sedentary periods with any level of physical activity.
+It is easier than you think when all these activities add up, especially at a time when outings to the market become more frequent, and many venues host festive fairs.
+So much to see, so much to do… best of all, having to move often gives you an incentive to trawl the malls more, for that perfect Chinese New Year outfit!

 Here are a couple of links to inspire your next step: